Pomril

 Pomril is a Swedish soda with origin in Switzerland.
 In 1905 the company A.B Pomril was founded to produce and sell a Zürich made apple soda.

 The soda with the same name as the company was released in shops for the first time in 1906 and became a big seller.
 In 1911 A.B Pomril started the brand Citronil, but a workers blockade after the company hired strike breakers brought that brand to an end.
-During World War I the A.B Pomril company and its brand by Apotekarnes.
-Apotekarnes kept Pomril in its own brand until 1965.
-And it wasn't until 1997 that the soda again started to be sold and produced again, this time by Vasa Bryggeri.
+During World War I the A.B Pomril company and its brand was bought by Apotekarnes.
+Apotekarnes kept Pomril as its own brand until 1965.
+In 1999 it started to be sold and produced again, this time by Vasa Bryggeri.